Categories

 Done!

-Make as many rows as you like.
+Work as many spider stitch rows as you need to reach your desired size.
 Important is to remember that you always work into that Ch-1-space from the row below so the pattern will look consistent.

-In the beginning it can be a little tricky to find that Ch 1 space.
+Note: In the beginning, it can be a little tricky to find that Ch 1 space.
 What I did to make sure I’m working into the right space is to find those two single crochets worked into one stitch in the previous row.
 To me it looked like two letters ‘V’ tilted in opposite directions.
 Or you can see 4 strings of yarn coming out of that stitch.
-Insert the hook right in the middle – between the second and the third string of yarn – that’s the Ch-1-space.
+Insert the hook right in the middle, between those two V stitches (between the second and the third string of yarn) that’s the Ch-1-space.

 I hope you enjoyed making this potholder!
 Let me know in the comments below if you liked it and what you’re going to make next using this stitch!